Preparing for Baptism for Infants & Children (Under 7 years of age)

 - Completion of Parish Registration

-- Completion of “Petition for Baptism” in parents own writing (Father John will explain this further in your meeting with the Pastor).
+- Completion of “Petition for Baptism” in parents own writing (Fr.
+John will explain this further in your meeting with the Pastor).

 - Completion of Godparent(s) paperwork